ambient-intelligence-hq/egolongqa-2b/README.md

 | Traces | teacher outputs in the junior format (`data/train_junior.jsonl`) |

-Our traces and evaluation splits are published at `infinitylogesh/egolongqa-synth-annotations` and `infinitylogesh/egolongqa-junior-distill` (private; request access). `src/build_distill_dataset.py` regenerates them from raw agentic runs.
+Our traces and evaluation splits are published at `ambient-intelligence-labs/egolongqa-synth-annotations` and `ambient-intelligence-labs/egolongqa-junior-distill` . `src/build_distill_dataset.py` regenerates them from raw agentic runs.

 **Frame extraction is part of the contract, not a preprocessing detail.** Use exactly: